sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-resource-locks.md

 # Configuration - Inventory - Resource Locks

-The *Resource Locks* panel offers specifying Resource Locks for use with Workflows.
+The *Resource Lock Panel* offers specifying Resource Locks for use with Workflows.

 Resource Locks limit parallelism of Jobs and other Workflow Instructions.
 They can be considered a traffic light, more precisely a [Semaphore](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) with the implication that